Western Bay of Plenty assesses damage from Cyclone Gabrielle

 He advised people to stay out of the water at beaches, streams and rivers.

-“The key things we want our community to do at this point is check on their properties.
+“The key thing we want our community to do at this point is check on their properties.
 Check on neighbours and make sure they’re okay, and report slips and tree falls to council.”

 Tauranga City Council commission chair Anne Tolley said in a statement the council was grateful that things weren’t worse and that their infrastructure held up well.